Gonna Fly Now

-In the auditorium she withstood Mr. Redo’s you-are-tardy glare, letting him know that Sheila (future RN) was tending to Robin (female-troubled) and hey, why wasn’t the school nurse’s office open till eight a.m. when students were here at seven for Zero Hour?
+In the auditorium she withstood Mr. Redo’s you-are-tardy glare, letting him know that Sheila (future RN) was tending to Robin (female-troubled) and hey, why didn’t the school nurse’s office open until eight a.m. when students were here at seven for Zero Hour?

 (Harrumph from Mr. Redo.)

 By the end of the day, Sheila’d convinced Robin to go see Dr. Drogue; and when the appointment rolled around, S-Q accompanied Robin into the waiting room, where they entertained the staff by having an argument about menstrual moods.
 Feef stayed out in the truck with Fat Bob, trying to hold his anxious hand.

 “I know she will, of course she will... how! much! longer! till we know for sure??”